amanzi/landing-page-test/README.md

 - Images under `assets/images` will be pre-processed for fast loading and dynamic sizes
   - Images under `content/gallery` will be auto-populated into the image gallery
 - All other assets (videos, BibTex files, etc) should go under `static`

+<a id="help"></a>
+## Help

+In general, this should be pretty straightforward to add new pages and edit content.

+However, Gatsby.js and React.js have some small "gotchas" for those not familiar with them.
+Please open an issue or [email me](mailto:livingston@lanl.gov) if you're having difficulties.
+99 times of 100, the solution will be straightforward yet hidden from those without intimate knowledge of React.